kmontag/here2019/kontrol/README.md

 make it faster to switch over to the `slave` application mode when requested).

-On your local network, you can probably find the pi at `ssh pi@[access point name].local` (since the access point name is the same as the pi's hostname).
+If the Pi is connected to your local network, you can probably find it at `ssh pi@[access point name].local` (since the access point name is the same as the pi's hostname).

 ### Development